Reading time: 4 minutes

 There are lots of rules when it comes to our super system.
-But not every rule applies to you at every age, so it’s worth figuring out which ones have an impact in your particular age group.
+But not every rule applies to you at every age, so it’s worth figuring out which ones have an impact in your age group.

 Super rules if you’re in your 60s

-It’s not all plain sailing, however, as hitting age 65 means you need to meet the requirements of the work test or work test exemption if you want to make many of the normal types of super contributions.
-These include salary sacrifice, spouse, personal tax-deductible or non-concessional (after-tax) contributions into your account.
+Traditionally it hasn’t all been plain sailing in your 60s, as once you hit age 67 you needed to meet the requirements of the work test or work test exemption if you wanted to make many of the normal super contributions.

 1. Contributing to super